The Causal interface

 The granularity can be daily, weekly, monthly, quarterly, or yearly.
 Monthly is almost always what you want.

-The New Visuals button lets you create a visual (table, chart etc).
-You can also Hide/Show the Visuals pane on the right, as well as resize it.
+The Charts button lets you create a visual (table, chart etc).
+You can also Hide/Show the Charts pane on the right, as well as resize it.

 The Models button allows you to link models together, as well as import variables and visuals from other models.
 You can think of a model in Causal kind of like a tab in a spreadsheet, and the group of linked models as an entire spreadsheet/workbook.
 The key difference is that you can set different permissions on each model, despite them being linked